Close Menu

 Seeking to distance himself from accusations of ethnic bias and brutality that marked the conflict.

-The civil war years were described by Gowon as the most difficult period of his life, a time marked by immense personal and national tragedy.
+Gowon describes the civil war years as his life’s most difficult period, marked by immense personal and national tragedy.

 Many Nigerians, especially Igbo, view Yakubu Gowon’s leadership during the war as divisive, causing suffering, starvation, and displacement.